 • I will be grateful for your prompt response.

 2. Say enough that your readers will be able to understand your meaning and accept it.
 Too often brevity comes across as bluntness in denials, directives, and other sensitive messages.
+It is important that you’re giving your readers the “why” with reasonable detail.
 In the pairs of sentences below, notice how giving more information softens the message without diluting it.

 - We can’t make that change now.